knutankv/koma/README.md

 What is koma?
 =======================
-KOMA is a package for operational modal analysis, with core functionality available both in Python and MATLAB languages.
+KOMA is a package for operational modal analysis in Python.
 For additional details about the implementation of the covariance-driven stochastic subspace identification algorithm please refer to [5].
-Data-SSI and FDD are implemented in the MATLAB version of KOMA.
 For automatic OMA and clustering analysis, please refer to [6].
 More information and functionality will be added after publication of the cited paper.

 Installation